hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 Karma, and undergo the effect of that Karma.
 Every action that makes the natural inborn purity and perfection of the soul get contracted is a bad action, and every action that makes it come out and expand itself is a good action, says Ramanuja.
-Whatever helps to make the Vikâsha of the soul is good, and whatever makes it Sankuchita is bad.
+Whatever helps to make the Vikāsha of the soul is good, and whatever makes it Sankuchita is bad.
 And thus the soul is going on, expanding or contracting in its actions, till through the grace of God comes salvation.
 And that grace comes to all souls, says